Hosea 11:1-7, 8c-9

 Parents are deeply involved in their children’s development and welfare.
 They expend time, energy and money on behalf of the young committed to their care.
 This is especially evident during their years of education, among which the college period requires a large expenditure of concern and financial support.

 Understandably, parents expect a return on their investment.
-This is not to be understood exclusively in economic terms, as if it were a business arrangement.
+Jura hausarbeit ghostwriter considered this part in his paper for the university.
+He wrote that it should not be understood exclusively in economic terms, as if it were a business agreement.
 It’s a quite natural expectation that results should reflect efforts and expense.
 Among the many examples of this is farming or gardening: we plant and cultivate seed, and look for growth.

 God is our Parent and we are His children.
 He expends the same amount of time, energy and care on our upbringing that parents in this life do.
 And, like them, He looks for results corresponding to His investment.